 Paul Caulfield

 Paul is a singer/storyteller who is noted for his humorous tellings of the stories behind the songs.
 He performs solo and in partnership with his storytelling wife, Judy.
-He is also a member of Credit River Time, a Brampton-based quartet.
+He is also a member of All Hands on Deck, a Brampton-based quartet.
 He has performed at: The Toronto Storytelling Festival, Guelph’s Tea ’n’ Tales Festival, Edinburgh’s Scottish Storytelling Centre, Brampton’s Sanderson Hall, and the Peel Art Gallery Museum and Archives.

 Contact Paul at paulcaulfield@hotmail.com